lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 Stage 1 takes the inference results gathered in the previous stage and renders them for display.

-1. While there are items in the input FIFO, get and remove the first item from the input FIFO.
+1. While there are items in the input FIFO, the first item is retrieved and removed from the input FIFO.

 ```cpp
          while (!pipeS0toS1Fifo.empty()) {